• Study level

 Syllabus

-• Radiochemical methods associated with separation, purification and radioactive measurement
+• Radiochemical methods associated with radioactive separation, purification and measurement

 • Description, operation and sensitivity of nuclear spectrometers: gamma, alpha and liquid scintillation spectrometry.

-Lectures and tutorials will be supplemented by case studies and bibliographic tutorials.
+The lectures and tutorials will be supplemented by case studies and bibliographic tutorials.

 Read more

-Additional information
+Further information

-Administrative contact(s): Secretariat Master Chemistry
+Administrative contact(s): Master of Chemistry secretariat

 master-chimie @ umontpellier.fr @